jacobmiller22/cookbook/DEVELOPMENT.md

 In order to start the frontend.
 Navigate to the `/client` directory.

-Install the necessary dependencies by optionally cleaning by removing the `node_modules` folder, then running `npm install`
+Install the necessary dependencies by optionally cleaning by removing the `node_modules` folder, then running `npm install` and afterwords `prisma generate`

 Setup the necessary environment files.
 Run `touch .env.local`.
 Within this file there are 3 keys that must be added: